ansible/ansible/docs/docsite/rst/community/development_process.rst

   Features that were previously deprecated and are now removed.

 **bugfixes**
   Fixes that resolve issues.
-If there is a specific issue related to this bugfix, add a link in the changelog entry.

 **known_issues**
   Known issues that are currently not fixed or will not be fixed.

+Each changelog entry must contain a link to its issue between parentheses at the end.
+If there is no corresponding issue, the entry must contain a link to the PR itself.

 Most changelog entries will be ``bugfixes`` or ``minor_changes``.
-When writing a changelog entry that pertains to a particular module, start the entry with ``- [module name] -`` and include a link to the related issue if one exists.
+When writing a changelog entry that pertains to a particular module, start the entry with ``- [module name] -`` and the following sentence with a lowercase letter.

 Here are some examples:

 .. code-block:: yaml

   bugfixes:
-    - win_updates - fixed issue where running win_updates on async fails without any error
+    - apt_repository - fix crash caused by ``cache.update()`` raising an ``IOError``
+      due to a timeout in ``apt update`` (https://github.com/ansible/ansible/issues/51995).

 .. code-block:: yaml

   minor_changes:
-    - lineinfile - add warning when using an empty regexp (https://github.com/ansible/ansible/issues/29443)
+    - lineinfile - add warning when using an empty regexp (https://github.com/ansible/ansible/issues/29443).

 .. code-block:: yaml

   bugfixes:
     - copy module - The copy module was attempting to change the mode of files for remote_src=True even if mode was not set as a parameter.
-This failed on filesystems which do not have permission bits.
+This failed on filesystems which do not have permission bits (https://github.com/ansible/ansible/issues/29444).

-You can find more example changelog fragments in the `changelog directory <https://github.com/ansible/ansible/tree/stable-2.6/changelogs/fragments>`_ for the 2.6 release.
-You can also find documentation of the format, including hints on embedding rst in the yaml, in the `reno documentation <https://docs.openstack.org/reno/latest/user/usage.html#editing-a-release-note>`_.
+You can find more example changelog fragments in the `changelog directory <https://github.com/ansible/ansible/tree/stable-2.9/changelogs/fragments>`_ for the 2.9 release.

 Once you've written the changelog fragment for your PR, commit the file and include it with the pull request.